 “Woe betide the one who holds out his hand and waits for others to feed him and his family.”

-The last scene with the children spilling bags of foreign aid on the ground is truly powerful, chiefly for the taboo that it entails—in countries where food is scarce, whatever quantity there is precious—, for another because of the drastic position it takes and demands us to take.
-To Sembene, dignity is much more important than comfort, more important than life.
-He, therefore, separates the capitalist imperative from the Senegalese lifestyle, where family is of more importance than wealth.
+The last scene with the children spilling bags of foreign aid on the ground is powerful, chiefly for the taboo that it entails—in countries where food is scarce, whatever quantity there is precious, for another because of the drastic position it takes and demands us to take.
+To Sembene, dignity is more important than comfort, more important than life.
+He separates the capitalist imperative from the Senegalese lifestyle, where family is of more importance than wealth.
 And, in our global climate, that is the truly revolutionary idea.

-What pieces through in Xala is its enunciation of neocolonialism’s use of Third-World bourgeoisie to foster dependence and division within the old colonies.
+What pierces through in Xala is its enunciation of neocolonialism’s use of Third-World bourgeoisie to foster dependence and division within the old colonies.
 But here, we must make an important distinction.
 The term bourgeoisie, in English-speaking countries has ideological inference, and it tends to be used, in general, as a pejorative term to suggest undeserved wealth or unsophisticated lifestyles, tastes and opinions.
-In contrast, we could oppose the term elite, which although it also divides society into two groups, the gifted elite and the lower masses, also suggest a social responsibility, a social conscience.
-Xala (1975) criticizes the former which exalting the creation of a socially conscious ruling “class”.
+We could contrast to it the term elite, which divides society into two groups, the gifted elite and the lower masses, but also suggests a social responsibility, a social conscience.
+Xala (1975) criticizes the former for exalting the creation of a socially conscious ruling “class”.
 In Xala, a businessman, El Hadj Abdou Kader Beye, polygamist and with two wives, decides to take in a third, feeling that his future looks bright.
 The film starts with El Hadj and his fellow politicians’ meeting to discuss governmental matters, while two representatives of a foreign government look on.
-It is clear from the scene that, although Senegal has been independent since 1960, neocolonialism still rules through the crooked bourgeoisie or ruling class.
+It is clear from the scene that, although Senegal has been independent since 1960, neocolonialism ruled through the crooked bourgeoisie or ruling class.
 The bourgeoisie rules under false allegiance, catering and nurturing the unease, differences and complexes between them and the masses.
 They are the gatekeepers of the corrupt system Sembene presented in Mandabi (1968) a few years earlier.
 For Sembene, the bourgeoisie is out of touch with their own identity:

 “[…] The African bourgeoisie’s only reference point is the West.
 Dakar, Abidjan, Libreville or Yaounde are simply the capitals of French provinces.
 They are just the peripheries of neocolonialism whence their danger.
 But when these types find themselves face to face with the people, they are often illiterate in the country’s national language—they are alienated to such an extent, for inside themselves they are colonized.
 They are always the first to say people’s mentalities have to be decolonized, but it is actually their mentality which has to be”.